tahayaminy/icon/README.md

 # fontawsome
-use this link for href link tag
+use this link into your head tag
 ```
 <link rel="stylesheet" href="https://parswebdesigners.github.io/icon/css/all.min.css"/>
 ```